antirez/neural-redis/README.md

 is not implemented at all.
 Use at your own risk.

-If you are not still scared enough, please consider that I wrote the more than 1000 lines of C code composing this extension in roughly two days.
+If you are not still scared enough, please consider that I wrote the more than 1000 lines of C code composing this extension, and this README file, in roughly two days.

 Note that this implementation may be hugely improved.
 For instance currently only the sigmoid activaction function and the root mean